dashingsoft/pyarmor/docs/reference/environments.rst

 .. function:: __assert_armored__(arg)

-   :param object arg:  arg is a module or callable object
+   :param object arg:  arg is a module or function object
    :returns: return ``arg`` if ``arg`` is obfuscated, otherwise, raise protection error.

    For example